Feb 02-Apr 24, 2015

 NSTA members receive a discount.

 Instructor(s): Nancy Burritt and James Burritt

 Course DescriptionThe goal of this course is to provide science educators and others with the fundamentals of microbiology.
-This information will allow them to expand their knowledge base and enhance their teaching activities in this subject.
-Teachers will gain an appreciation of microbiology through readings, web searches, discussions, assignments, and an experiment on microorganisms in their environment.
-They will also learn that microbiology can be applied in daily life, in biotechnology, and in studying complex issues such as microbial diversity.
+This information will allow participants to expand their knowledge base and enhance teaching activities in this subject.
+Teachers will gain an appreciation of microbiology through readings, web searches, active participation in discussions, assignments, and an experiment on microorganisms.
+They will also learn that microbiology can be applied in daily life, in biotechnology, and in studying complex issues such as our dependence on microbes.
 The course will provide a foundation in microbiology for those who intend to take future courses such as microbial ecology, environmental microbiology, infectious diseases, immunology, and microbial genetics.

-The following topics will be covered: evolution, cell structure and function, viruses and other acellular agents, microbial growth, antimicrobial compounds, genetic variation, and fungi.
+The following topics will be covered: evolution of microorganisms, cell structure and function, viruses and other acellular agents, microbial growth, antimicrobial compounds, and fungi.

-Each participant will set up an experiment that will run for the entire semester, by using Winogradsky columns to study the growth of microbes in sediment or soil.
+Each participant will set up an experiment that will run for the entire semester, by designing a medium to study the growth of microbes from a source of their choosing.
 This activity will involve research on this subject, an experiment proposal, weekly observations summarized through updates, and a final report.
 The final assignment will be a PowerPoint presentation on the experiment.

 This course requires consistent participation in weekly discussions, online quizzes, written assignments, and culminates in a final presentation.
 Participants will have proxy online access to the Montana State University library.